Activities for team building and games for your virtual team

 Culture.
 Game-go-game

-90. And what is my name?
+90 .
+What is my name?

-Maybe you've seen this game played before.
-It goes by different names and the easier it is the more people who play.
+Maybe you’ve seen this game played before.
+It goes by different names, and the easier it is, the more people who play.

-What's My Name is an operation that assigns a person's name to each player—dead or alive—and shows the name on their back, head, or part of their body so that the name can be understood only by the other participants.
+What’s My Name is an operation that assigns a person’s name to each player—dead or alive—and shows the name on their back, head, or part of their body so that the name can be understood only by the other participants.
 On index cards or Post-it notes, you can write these terms.
 When a name has been given to everyone, the players mix with each other, handling their teammates the way they will treat the person listed on the card of that coworker.
-They can also ask questions about their own secret identity before they decide who they are right.
+They can ask questions about their own secret identity before they decide who they are right.

-There are no nuanced rules or competition potential for What's My Word.
-It's essentially an empathy-builder — a vital element in a healthy business culture — enabling workers to figure out what it would feel like to be handled every day in the manner that someone completely different from them would be handled.
+There are no nuanced rules or competition potential for What’s My Word.
+It’s an empathy-builder — a vital element in a healthy business culture — enabling workers to figure out what it would feel like to be handled every day in the manner that someone different from them would be handled.

 91. Cook-Off The Cook-Off